 Fairy Lake Trail is a 5 mile loop trail located near Bozeman, Montana that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.

 From Main street in Bozeman take Bridger Canyon Road (Hwy 86) North for roughly 26 miles.
 Turn left on Fairy Lake Road and follow for 11 miles to the campground.
 The last 5 miles of road is gravel.